Sparse grid quadrature on products of spheres: Introduction

+The paper by Kuo and Sloan~\cite{KuoS05} gives the criteria for tractability and strong tractability for \textsc{qmc} quadrature on products of spheres in the worst case setting.
+Since, for a given finite set of points, quadrature with optimal weights yields an error no larger than that of \textsc{qmc} quadrature, the quadrature problem for arbitrary weights in the worst case is tractable whenever the corresponding \textsc{qmc} quadrature problem is tractable.
+The relevant definitions and criteria for tractability and strong tractability for our setting are discussed in greater detail in Section 2.

-The algorithms we examine are an adaptation of the algorithm used in our previous paper \cite{Heg03, HegL11}, and an adaptation of the \textsc{wtp} algorithm of Wasil\-kowski and Wo\'znia\-kowski~\cite{WasW99}.
+The algorithms we examine are an adaptation of the algorithm used in our previous paper \cite{Heg03,HegL11}, and an adaptation of the \textsc{wtp} algorithm of Wasil\-kowski and Wo\'znia\-kowski~\cite{WasW99}.
 We examine these algorithms theoretically, giving bounds for the asymptotic convergence rate of quadrature error in the worst case.
-We also examine the algorithms empirically, via a small number of numerical examples.
+We also examine the performance of these algorithms in practice, via a small number of numerical examples.

-Arbitrary weight quadrature on products of spheres is interesting, not just for purely theoretical reasons, such as comparison with the results for equal weight quadrature, but also for practical reasons.
-Integration over products of the unit sphere is equivalent to multiple integration over the unit sphere.
-Such multiple integrals can be approximated in a number of ways, including Monte Carlo methods.

-Applications of tensor product spaces on spheres and approximate integration over products of spheres include quantum mechanics \cite{ZakHG03}, and transport and multiple scattering problems in various topic areas, including acoustics \cite{Sat88}, optical scattering problems \cite{Alt88, StanO95, KapLD01}, and neutron transport problems \cite{Vin54}.

-One prototypical problem to be solved is scattering by a sequence of spheres.
-This can be modelled using a multiple integral of a function on the product of the spheres.
-The decay in the weights of successive spheres could model the decreasing influence of scattering on each successive sphere, as opposed to just cutting off the calculation after an arbitrary number of scatterings.